geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part1.md

    - Microservices (Updates 4-5 ms, Reads 2-3 ms)
    - Monolith equivalent (Updates & Reads: Always > 100 ms. Average 250-500ms)
 <br><br>
+    Note: The microservice numbers reported here were for Amazon's Aurora Postgres implementation.
+The Aurora MySQL numbers were ~5ms slower for both reads and writes.
+All of the times above measure the time elapsed between the receipt of an http request to the http response written, including the roundtrip to/from the database.
+<br><br>
    (Ok, chill out, you monolithians.
 I see you raging.
-My point here is more about how fast microservices can be than how terrible those monoiths were.
-That said, while I'm **sure** that your monolith is much better, I see more monolith app timings like this than not.)
+My point here is more about how fast microservices can be than how slow those monoiths were.
+That said, while I'm **sure** that your monolith is much better, monolith app timings like this are hardly unusual findings in my experience.)
 <br><br>

 <b>2.
 Too much latency calling between microservices </b>